Skip to content

 It is sort of taken as a given in grammars that the perfects in these two languages are different, but there is surprisingly little discussion of exactly what that means or how they are different.

-Mike Aubrey November 29, 2018 English, Grammar, Greek, Language, Linguistics, Semantics, Translation, Typology
+michaelaubrey November 29, 2018 English, Grammar, Greek, Language, Linguistics, Passing Grammar Notes, Semantics, Translation, Typology

 Passing grammar notes: Aspect and grounding in narrative